Skip to main content

 ...

-With a callback function it is also possible to make use of the entity_id can be used to share data between entities using the API.
+With a callback function it is also possible to make use of the entity_id to navigate to and obtain data from other entities using the API.

 OptionListElement visibility